justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 (strings: TemplateStringsArray, ...value: Array<unknown>) => TemplateResult
 ```

-`TemplateResult` is a class that holds a template expressions tag type, strings,
+`TemplateResult` is a class that holds a template expression's tag type, strings,
 and values, and is used by `render()` and `ChildPart`s to create and update DOM.

 #### Syntax